 - Greyhound, the dominant intercity bus company in the United States, has been referred to as the poor mans' 4-feet-high, 65 mph airline.
 Due to the less stringent security buses feature, with minimal to non-existent identification checks as well as basically no screening of the passengers or their luggage, buses are often used to move significant amounts of illicit drugs.
 See more here.

 - Due to the poor service frequency as well as meandering routes, bus ridership on suburban local buses is often primarily people without access to a vehicle.
-This can range from repeat DUI offenders to the physically disabled - the common thread being that due to their social status, they are effectively forced to use public transit while the norm is car travel.
+This can range from repeat DUI offenders to students to the physically disabled - the common thread being that due to their social status, they are effectively forced to use public transit while the norm is car travel.